 - Students who are dismissed from a PhD program may apply for admission to a master’s program within the same or a different academic discipline.
-The Graduate School allows students to transition from a PhD program to a master’s degree program housed within the same department or school requires the approval of the academic unit.
+Transition from a PhD program to a master’s degree program housed within the same department or school requires the approval of the academic unit.
 Please submit a master’s degree schedule with the appropriate signatures to the Graduate School to transfer to the master's program.

 - Application to a new program (MS or PhD) can be submitted at any time; there is no deadline.
 Admissions decisions, however, are made by each program according to their own process and timeline.

 Unless a campus ban is in place or other limitation on access to University buildings